smarteist/Android-Image-Slider/README.md

        </androidx.cardview.widget.CardView>
 ```

+# Next step

-The new version requires an adapter for the sliderView , Although its very similar to RecyclerAdapter , and it's easy for you to implement this adapter... but here is an example for adapter implementation :
+The new version requires an slider adapter plus your custom layout for slider items, Although its very similar to RecyclerView & RecyclerAdapter, and it's familiar and easy to implement this adapter... here is an example for adapter implementation :

 ```java
 public class SliderAdapterExample extends SliderViewAdapter<SliderAdapterExample.SliderAdapterVH> {